 You can customize the default behavior of Direct Link, such as the way queries are submitted and the default settings for the Add Tables dialog box.
-You can also add Direct Link commands to the ACL toolbar.
+You can also add the Direct Link command buttons to the ACL toolbar.

 Configuring Direct Link options